open-minded13/veggy/README.md

 The `@app.get("/analyze/v2/{session_uuid}")` endpoint is the main functionality of the web service.
 It takes a session UUID as a parameter and uses it to retrieve an image from Azure Blob Storage.
 It then uses Roboflow to load a pre-trained model for vegetable recognition and predict the vegetables in the uploaded photo.
 It returns a JSON object with the prediction results.

 The web service connects to the ML model hosted on RunPod GPU Cloud, a platform for deploying and running deep learning models.
 The Roboflow library provides an easy way to access the model and make predictions using its API.

+## Video Demo

+You can watch a video demo of veggy here:

+- Hardware:

+- Software: